System performance views

 Every system performance characteristic belongs to one of two system performance views:

 The performance views are complementary, i.e. metrics from both views are required to understand and improve a system's performance.

-External system performance views are a system's performance characteristics as observed and measured from outside the tested system.
+The External view of a system's performance is a system's performance characteristics as observed and measured from outside the tested system.

 External system performance figures show the aggregated performance efforts of a system.

-External system performance characteristics show user esperienced performance, but doesn't explain the system's service delivery limits.
+External system performance characteristics show the tested system's behaviour as towards its users, but doesn't explain the tested system's delivery limits.

-Internal system performance views are system's performance characteristics as observed and measured from inside the tested system.
+The Internal view of a system's performance is a system's performance characteristics as observed and measured from inside the tested system.

-Internal system performance figures show the performance of a system's components.
+The internal system performance characteristics show the performance of the tested system's components.

-Performance characteristics of a system's components are measurements of what limits the system's external performance.
-Internal system performance measurements are made to find internal sources of deviations from performance requirements such as capacity bottlenecks.
+Internal system performance characteristics are measurements of what limits the system's external performance.
+The measurements are made to find the sources of deviations from performance requirements, such as capacity bottlenecks.

 Internal system performance characteristics explain possible causes of a system's service delivery limits, but not the system performance as experienced by users (the external performance characteristics).